codymj/LuxIRC/README.md

 Current Progress:
 -----------------
+* 2016/09/14 - I implemented a few features such has hiding topic bar, menu bar while adding a few more commands.
+Segfaults have arisen again dealing with removing items from the networkTree.
+I also don't like how convoluted the code has started to become.
+I'll need to think of a way to separate local commands from IRC commands and get things out of MainWindow that should be in Connection or Channel classes.

 * 2016/09/12 - Hanging indent is not going to work with QFontMetrics.
 I got it 'working' but disabled it as soon as I found out it doesn't actually work.
 I put that on the backburner and started working on the commands and improving the code a bit.
 I've only added /join and /part so far.
 I surely will not be adding every possible command in the near future as I'll be working on more immediate features.
 However, at this point I can say that this program should be more or less finished for basic use within the month.
 At least on Linux.
 I have to fix the Windows compatability.

 * 2016/09/09 - Still messing around with the hanging indent issue.
 I almost have it figured out.